 Remember, your voicemail message is part of the first impression a prospective employer gets, so make sure it is professional.
 Think of your voicemail message as an audition tape for potential employers.
 Keep your message simple and eliminate background noise, music and slang.

-An appropriate message is, "You have reached June Smith at 555-5588.
+An appropriate home message is, "You have reached 555-555-5588, the June Smith residence (or June Smith's cell phone).
 Please leave a message and I will return your call as soon as possible.
 Thank you."